Jesus addresses a large crowd that has when you want to build a tower, you must sit down and calculate the cost.

 Luke 14:30 saying, ‘This person began to build and wasn’t able to finish.’

-Saying that this one here, this person, started to build and isn't capable enough to finish.
+Saying that this person started to construct and isn't strong enough to finish.

 The more visible our failures, the more embarassing they are.